Miroryt/rl-tms-navigation/README.md

 > [!CAUTION]
 As of now, there is a few pathing issues that need to be resolved.
 In order to launch the "my_world.sdf" -file, you need to change a few files and paths.
 First, inside lbr-stack [gazebo.launch.py](https://github.com/lbr-stack/lbr_fri_ros2_stack/blob/jazzy/lbr_bringup/launch/gazebo.launch.py) and [gazebo.py](https://github.com/lbr-stack/lbr_fri_ros2_stack/blob/jazzy/lbr_bringup/lbr_bringup/gazebo.py),
 the default world file in the launch arguments is "empty.sdf".
-If you want the head model to spawn, and have the KUKA oriented similarly to our experimental setup, you need to launch the "my_world.sdf" file.
+If you want the head model to spawn, and have the KUKA oriented similarly to our experimental setup, you need to launch the "my_world.sdf" file, found in \src\gazebo inside this repository.
 Furthermore, if you want to mount the TMS coil model to the KUKA end-effector, you need to replace the "lbr_iiwa14_r820_macro.xacro" file with the one found in this repository inside /gazebo, and change the path to "coil_xy.stl" to match your device.
 The file "lbr_iiwa14_r820_macro.xacro" contains the robot description, and it has been modified such that the end-effector link has a mesh called "coil_xy.stl" (TMS-coil).